-- 1 Refer to: Lesson 1-7: Manage a project with the Solution Explorer. - 2 Refer to: Lesson 10-2: Add LINQ data classes to a project. - 3 Refer to: Lesson 10-2: Add LINQ data classes to a project. - 4 Refer to: Lesson 10-2: Add LINQ data classes to a project. - 5 Refer to: Lesson 1-7: Manage a project with the Solution Explorer. - 7 Refer to: Lesson 3-2: Add event handlers to Controls. - 9 Refer to: Lesson 10-7: Update database records using LINQ. - 12 Refer to: Lesson 1-8: Run a project in debug mode.
+- 1 Refer to: Lesson 1-7: Manage a project with the Solution Explorer. - 2 Refer to: Lesson 10-2: Add LINQ data classes to a project. - 3 Refer to: Lesson 10-2: Add LINQ data classes to a project. - 4 Refer to: Lesson 10-2: Add LINQ data classes to a project. - 5 Refer to: Lesson 1-7: Manage a project with the Solution Explorer. - 7 Refer to: Lesson 3-2: Add event handlers to controls. - 9 Refer to: Lesson 10-7: Update database records using LINQ. - 12 Refer to: Lesson 1-9: Run a project in debug mode.

-- 1 Open the Spark project from your sample files folder. - 2 Open customer.aspx in Design view. - 3 Add a LinqDataSource control to retrieve records from the Customer table, sorted by CustomerName.
-Name your new control: LinqDataSourceCustomer - 4 Add a GridView control and attach it to the LinqDataSource control. - 5 Enable sorting and paging for the GridView control. - 6 Add Command fields to the GridView control to edit and delete records. - 7 Use AutoFormat to make the GridView control more presentable. - 8 Add a DropDownList control to the page.
+- 1 Open the Spark project from your sample files folder. - 2 Open customer.aspx in Design view. - 3 Add a LinqDataSource control and configure it to retrieve records from the Customer table, sorted by CustomerName.
+Name your new control: LinqDataSourceCustomer - 4 Add a GridView control and attach it to the LinqDataSource control. - 5 Enable sorting and paging for the GridView control. - 6 Add Command fields to the GridView control to allow records to be edited and deleted. - 7 Use Auto Format to make the GridView control more presentable. - 8 Add a DropDownList control to the page.
 Name your new control: DropDownListCustomer - 9 Add C# code to the Page_Load event handler of customer.aspx to retrieve the contents of the Customer table and place it in the DropDownList control. - 10 Set the DropDownList control's DataTextField property to CustomerName and the DataValueField property to CustomerID.

 Spark Accounts

-Home New Invoice View Invoices Reports
+Home New Invoice View Invoices) T Report

 CustomerID CustomerName

 3 Ana Trujillo Emparedados y helados Edit Delete

 1 Bottom-Dollar Markets Edit Delete

 10 B's Beverages Edit Delete

 9 Cactus Comidas para llevar Edit Delete

 4 Frankenversand Edit Delete

 7 Hanari Carnes Edit Delete

 11 Island Trading Edit Delete

 8 La maison d'Asie Edit Delete

 5 Lehmanns Marktstand Edit Delete

 6 Magazzini Alimentari Riuniti Edit Delete

 12

-Bottom-Dollar Ma arkets 🔽
+Bottom-Dollar M arkets V